MouradGhilas/Portfolio/README.md

-A tiny project in HTML, CSS & JAVASCRIPT for my portfolio
+A tiny project in HTML, CSS & JAVASCRIPT
+It,s a portfolio